FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 Run `cic up` to bring up all the test infrastructure and support files required to complete this exercise.
 To stop and reset this infrastructure run `cic down`.

 ## The When Statement
-The When Statement defines the condition for **when** a certain action should happen.
+The When Statement defines the condition for **when** a task should be executed